Sting Point: An interview with an anonymous mosquito

 Q: When did you get your wings?

 A: I'm no angel.
-When I left the water, they were just there.
+When I left the water, they just appeared.

 Q: What's your goal in life?